pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 We assume:

-- resource declarations for
+- Resource declarations for
   `configuration`,
   `platform-automation-image` and `platform-automation-tasks`.
-- a pivnet token stored as a credential named `pivnet_token`.
+- A pivnet token stored in Credhub as a credential named `pivnet_token`.
-- a previous job responsible for deploying the director called `apply-director-changes`.
+- A previous job responsible for deploying the director called `apply-director-changes`.
-- you have created an `env.yml` from the [Configuring Env][generating-env-file] how-to guide.
+- You have created an `env.yml` from the [Configuring Env][generating-env-file] how-to guide.
 This file exists in the `configuration` resource.
-- you have a `fly` target named `control-plane` with an existing pipeline called `foundation`.
+- You have a `fly` target named `control-plane` with an existing pipeline called `foundation`.
-- you have a source control repo that contains the `foundation` pipeline's `pipeline.yml`.
+- You have a source control repo that contains the `foundation` pipeline's `pipeline.yml`.

-You should be able to use the pipeline YAML in this document with any pipeline, as long as you make sure the above names match up with what's in your pipeline, either by changing the example YAML, or your pipeline.
+You should be able to use the pipeline YAML in this document with any pipeline, as long as you make sure the above names match up with what's in your pipeline, either by changing the example YAML or your pipeline.

 ## Download Upload And Stage Product to Ops Manager
-For this guide, we're going to add [TAS][tas].
+For this guide, we're going to add the [TAS][tas] product.

 ### Download
 Before setting the pipeline, we will have to